If You're on Medicare, Don't Forget Travel Insurance

 How much is travel insurance for seniors?

-The cost of your travel insurance plan will depend upon a number of factors, including your age, destination, length of trip, plan benefits, and more.
-You can typically expect to pay anywhere from 4-10% of your total trip costs on travel insurance.
+The cost of your travel insurance plan will depend on a number of factors, including your age, destination, length of trip, plan benefits, and more.
+You can typically expect to pay anywhere from 4% to 10% of your total trip costs on travel insurance.

 Q: